-Normally, we would express the x coordinate of a point on a unit circle using $x = r\cos(\theta)$, here we write the function $x(\theta) = 5\cos(\theta)$.
+Normally, we would express the x coordinate of a point on a circle centered at the origin using $x = r\cos(\theta)$.
+Here we write the function $x(\theta) = 5\cos(\theta)$.

 The rotation rate of 1 revolution every 2 minutes is an angular velocity.
 We can use this rate to find a formula for the angle as a function of time.
 The point begins at an angle of 0.
 Since the point rotates 1 revolution = 2π radians every 2 minutes, it rotates π radians every minute.
 After t minutes, it will have rotated: